The Best Air Conditioner Deals on Amazon Ahead of Prime Day 2022

 Choose between two different fan speed options on this GE window air conditioner to keep your bedroom nice and cool all summer long.

 This Frigidaire works to keep your room cool while also acting as a dehumidifier.
 The filter on this window air conditioner helps keep dust and debris out of your air, and it's easy to clean.
-This Frigidaire window air conditioner has six different size options leading up to 15,100 BTU, and the 6,000 BTU, 10,000 BTU and 12,000 BTU options are all on sale as well.
+This Frigidaire window air conditioner has six different size options leading up to 15,100 BTU, 10,000 BTU, and 6,000 BTU which are all on sale as well.

-This Frigidaire unit is an air conditioner and dehumidifier built into one electronic air conditioning unit.
-Use the remote control to navigate the multiple setting and fan speeds, then enjoy some cold air and good air quality all season.

 Dehumidify your room with this ultra-quiet air conditioner.
 The Della window air conditioner features an LED control panel, which is easy to navigate when you need to adjust the temperature at night.
 Otherwise, you can use the remote control or the Della app to change the setting on this window AC unit.